If you talk to a man in a language he understands, that goes to his head. If you talk to him in his language, that goes to his heart. – Nelson Mandela

 - A recent study published by the Society for Neuroscience showed that bilingual adults have denser grey matter in the inferior parietal cortex (brain tissue that processes information).
 It is denser in those who learned a second language before the age of five and in those who are most proficient at their second language.
 The study suggests that being bilingual from an early age significantly alters the brain’s structure.

-- United Nations estimates that there are 2295 languages in danger of disappearing.
+- The UN estimates that there are 2295 languages in danger of disappearing.
 Some examples of recently extinct languages are: Akkala Saami (Russian Federation); Aasax (Tanzania) – 1976 ; Ubyh (Turkey) – 1992; Eyak (United States, Alaska) – 2008.

-- Ancient Greek and Latin are considered dead languages however, they evolved into modern Greek and Latin became Italian, Spanish, French, Romanian and other languages.
+- Ancient Greek and Latin are considered dead languages.
+Ancient Greek evolved into modern Greek and Latin became Italian, Spanish, French, Romanian and other languages.

 SmartSteps is a Gold Partner of Cambridge English